 What are the Benefits and Advantages?

-Finally, as Dr. John Gottman explains, many of the difficult moments when we discipline our children are also teaching moment that when approached with gentle kindness can be used to foster greater connection and help our children learn from their mistakes (2018).
+Finally, as Dr. John Gottman explains, many of the difficult moments when we discipline our children are also teaching moments that, when approached with gentle kindness, can be used to foster greater connection and help our children learn from their mistakes (2018).

 Emotional intelligence is at the heart of effective parenting and while managing emotions can be difficult for many adults, it is our job as parents to teach and model for our children how to manage and cope with overwhelming emotions.
 His method for emotions coaching for kids suggests that we:

 - Describe behavior in terms of what we see and only then say how we feel about it

 - Model behaviors we want them to imitate and do not contradict it e.g. by yelling

 - Respect their needs